-Step 5: Search for the funding opportunity on Grants.gov.
+Step 5: Search for the funding opportunity in Grants.gov.

-Search using the Catalog of Federal Domestic Assistance (CFDA) number and Assistance Listing title and the funding opportunity number from the solicitation.
+Search using the Assistance Listing number and Assistance Listing title and the funding opportunity number from the solicitation.

-Step 7: Access Funding Opportunity and Application Package from Grants.gov.
+Step 7: Access the Funding Opportunity and Application Package from Grants.gov.

 Select "Apply for Grants" under the "Applicants" column.
 Enter your email address to be notified of any changes to the opportunity package before the closing date.
 Click the Workspace icon to use Grants.gov Workspace.

-Step 8: Complete and Submit the SF-424 and SF-LLL via Grants.gov.
+Step 8: Complete and Submit the SF-424 and the SF-LLL via Grants.gov.

 Within 48 hours after submitting the SF-424 and SF-LLL, the applicant should receive two notifications from Grants.gov.
 The first will confirm the receipt of the SF-424 and SF-LLL.
 The second will state whether the SF-424 and SF-LLL has been validated and successfully submitted, or whether it has been rejected due to errors, with an explanation.
 It is possible to first receive a message indicating that the application is received, and then receive a rejection notice a few minutes or hours later.
 Submitting the SF-424 and the SF-LLL well ahead of the Grants.gov deadline provides time to correct the problem(s) that caused the rejection.